rkt/rkt/Documentation/subcommands/run.md

 ### Mounting Volumes without Mount Points

-If the ACI doesn’t have any mount points defined in its manifest, you can still mount volumes using the `--mount` or `--inject-volume` flags.
+If the ACI doesn't have any mount points defined in its manifest, you can still mount volumes using the `--mount` or `--inject-volume` flags.

 With `--mount` you define a mapping between volumes and a path in the app.
 This will override any mount points in the image manifest.
 In the following example, the `--mount` option is positioned after the app name; it defines the mount only in that app: